NEWFANE -- State Rep. Dick Marek, who has represented three Windham County towns for a dozen years, will not run for re-election this year.

 "The opportunity to represent people in making complex decisions which will significantly affect their lives is one of the greatest gifts of trust the voters can give someone," Marek added.
 "I'm truly grateful for that and have tried to honor it in my work, even though I couldn't always agree with every constituent on every issue."

 Marek was elected in 2002 and said he is the third-longest-serving current House member from Windham County.
 Reps.
 Carolyn Partridge, D-Windham, and David Deen, D-Westminster, have served longer.

 On Tuesday, Marek said he had been considering leaving the Legislature for years.

 "I've actually contemplated it for the last several terms.
 Each election, you think about it," Marek said.
-"But there usually was a major pending issue in the Judiciary Committee that I wanted to be on board for."

 He noted that, as a member of that committee, he has "worked on many significant and often controversial policy issues impacting Vermont."
 Those include modifying Act 250 land-use reviews; approving marriage-equality legislation; banning text-messaging and the use of hand-held cell phones while driving; enacting a labeling mandate for genetically modified foods; working to reduce prison populations; and combating opiate addiction.

 Marek also has served as a member and chairman of the state's Judicial Nominating Board, which screens candidates for Vermont's judgeships and Public Service Board vacancies.